Sputnik 2

 Sputnik 2 (/ru/, Спутник-2, Satellite 2, or Prosteyshiy Sputnik 2 (PS-2, Простейший Спутник 2, Simplest Satellite 2, launched on 3 November 1957, was the second spacecraft launched into Earth orbit, and the first to carry an animal into orbit, a Soviet space dog named Laika.

-Launched by the Soviet Union via a modified R-7 intercontinental ballistic missile, Sputnik 2 was a 4 m cone-shaped capsule with a base diameter of 2 m that weighed around 500 kg, though it was not designed to separate from the rocket core that brought it to orbit, bringing the total mass in orbit to 7.79 tonnes.
+Launched by the Soviet Union on second and final flight of the Sputnik PS (derived from the R-7 intercontinental ballistic missile), Sputnik 2 was a 4 m cone-shaped capsule with a base diameter of 2 m that weighed around 500 kg, though it was not designed to separate from the rocket core that brought it to orbit, bringing the total mass in orbit to 7.79 tonnes.
 It contained several compartments for radio transmitters, a telemetry system, a programming unit, a regeneration and temperature-control system for the cabin, and scientific instruments.
 A separate sealed cabin contained the dog Laika.

-Though Laika died shortly after reaching orbit, Sputnik 2 marked another huge success for the Soviet Union in The Space Race, lofting huge payload for the time, sending an animal into orbit, and, for the first time, returning scientific data from above the Earth's atmosphere for an extended period.
+Though Laika died shortly after reaching orbit, Sputnik 2 marked another huge success for the Soviet Union in The Space Race, lofting a huge payload for the time, sending an animal into orbit, and, for the first time, returning scientific data from above the Earth's atmosphere for an extended period.
 The satellite reentered Earth's atmosphere on 14 April 1958.
+Korabl-Sputnik 2 returned the first animals from orbit safely in 1960, dogs Belka and Strelka, testing the crewed Vostok craft.